Just-Joe-Barnes/twitch-trading-cards/README.md

 node src/scripts/seedModifiers.js
 ```
 This seeds the **Negative**, **Glitch**, and **Prismatic** modifiers.
 The Glitch modifier now features
-dynamic gradient lines that react to cursor movement.
+bold crossed gradient bars—similar to the Unique rarity stripes—layered over the static noise.
+These colored bars follow the cursor to create a striking glitch effect.

 ### Frontend (`frontend/.env`)
 The frontend uses a small `.env` file: